vladracs/vmware-sdwan-readdress-vlans/README.md

 # vmware-sdwan-readdress-vlans

-Simple Python Script that reads a text file containing vlan id and IPs to be readdressed
+Simple Python Script that uses vmware sd-wan orchestrator api to readdress vlan IPs of an vmware sd-wan edge using information read from a text file

 Note:
  Not to be considered as best practices in using VMware VCO API